-An ergonomic evaluation or ERA can be requested by submitting a request on the ergonomics website - https://rmi.colostate.edu/ergonomics/officecomputer-ergonomics/office-ergonomic-evaluation-details/.
-A work-related injury and workers' compensation claim does not need to be filed/deemed work related to have an ERA completed.
-ERA's are free of charge to faculty, staff, and students.
+An ERA can be requested by submitting a request on the ergonomics website.
+An employee does not need to have pain, discomfort, or a work-related injury and a workers' compensation claim does not need to be filed/deemed work-related to request and have an ERA.
+ERA's are free of charge to all CSU faculty, staff, and students.
 See the CSU Ergonomics website for additional details or contact the Program Manager.